-2.2 Is the proposed action likely to have ANY direct or indirect impact on the values of any National Heritage places?
+2.2 Is the proposed action likely to impact on the values of any National Heritage places?

-2.3 Is the proposed action likely to have ANY direct or indirect impact on the ecological character of a Ramsar wetland?
+2.3 Is the proposed action likely to impact on the ecological character of a Ramsar wetland?

-2.4 Is the proposed action likely to have ANY direct or indirect impact on the members of any listed species or any threatened ecological community, or their habitat?
+2.4 Is the proposed action likely to impact on the members of any listed threatened species (except a conservation dependent species) or any threatened ecological community, or their habitat?

-2.4.1 Impact table
+2.4.1 If yes, Impact table